 You don’t have to be J.K.
 Rowling to be able to create stories that make your customers identify with your personal brand.

-You simply have to think about what might interest your target audience and tell a story that motivates and that is credible.
+You need to think about what might interest your target audience and tell a credible story that relates to them.

 This doesn’t mean that every story you tell has to be 100% true, you can use as a base a fact that did happen and embellish the story to make it more attractive.

 But remember, if you get too imaginative and the person who is reading doesn’t believe a word of what you’re saying, it can become counterproductive.